atyryshkina/algorithm-performance-analysis/howto2.md

 ### scikit-learn and machine learning

 scikit-learn is a library of machine learning tools for Python.
 It has classes for anything machine learning related - from data prepocessing to regression and classification to model evaluation.
-The sci-kit learn library is the main library we used in our tests - specifically the regression and classification classes.
+The sci-kit learn library is the main library we used in our tests, specifically the regression and classification classes.

-In this paper our main tool for regression and classification was the random forest, so we will briefly go over what a random forest is.
+In this paper our main tool for regression and classification was the random forest, so we will briefly go over random forests.

 A random forest is a collection of decision trees, and a desion tree is a series of questions asked about an object.
 At the end of the questions, a previously unkown attribute of the object is guessed.
 An example of a decision tree is shown below.